kanavmittal314/verification-lab-berkeley/moore.md

 ## Instructions

 Given a Verilog implementation of the Moore FIFO FSM, write a comprehensive set of assertions that verify the state transitions, output, and interface protocol as outlined in the pre-lab document.
-It may be a good idea to write one assertion per row in the tables above.
+It may be a good idea to write one assertion per row in the tables above, but you may also be able to write one assertion that covers multiple rows through Boolean logic simplification.

+You will write your assertions through the [Moore EDA Playground](https://edaplayground.com/x/XiZQ).
+Write them at the bottom of `design.sv`.
+You can copy over the sample assertions above as a first step.
+You can click `Run` to see if your assertions pass.
+You will need all of your assertions to pass for full credit.

-Paste the following code into `design.sv` in EDA Playground.
+If the EDA Playground is not working, paste the following code into `design.sv` in EDA Playground.
 You will write your assertions at the end of this.

 ```
+// Moore Implementation

 module fifo_fsm (
     input  logic clk,
     input  logic rst,